The round-up: the best Chinese restaurants on the Gold Coast

 Royal Dynasty, Surfers Paradise: Royal Dynasty in Circle on Cavill shines a light on authentic Cantonese flavours with a focus on seafood, specifically Australian king crab, lobster and abalone.
 Take a seat in the elaborately decorated oriental dining room and stick your chopsticks into Chinese delights like deep-fried prawn dumplings and crispy skin Peking duck.

 Dim Sum Delights, Robina: We love hidden gems.
 This delightful space is nestled in the backstreets of Robina, along Ron Penhaligon Way, and is often bursting at the seams with locals, Chinese ex-pats and tourists on the hunt for authentic fare.
 Into yum cha?
 This is where you want to go.

-Peking Duck, Hope Island: This popular Hope Island dining space has been serving authentic Chinese cuisine to the northern end of the Gold Coast for more than ten years.
+Peking Duck, Labrador: This popular dining space relocated to the AQUA building in Labrador from its original locale in Hope Island and has been serving authentic Chinese cuisine to the northern end of the Gold Coast for more than ten years.
 As the name suggests, you’ll find China’s most celebrated dish – Peking duck – the favourite among the local crowd.